|College:||Eastern Washington '01|

 Matt Alfred earned All-America honors in 2005, and he was recognized on the All-Big Sky squad along with Kraig Sigler and Rocky Hanni.
 All five of Eastern’s starting offensive linemen earned All-Big Sky Conference honors in 2004, including first team selections Michael Roos and Rocky Hanni.
 Both players went on to earn All-America honors, with Roos also being selected as the Lineman of the Year by I-AA.Org.

 Roos played in the Senior Bowl and the East-West Shrine Game, and was invited to the NFL Scouting Combine.
 He became the highest NFL draft choice in school history when he was chosen in the second round – 41st overall – by the Tennessee Titans in 2005.
-Including 35 starts to end his EWU career, Roos enters the 2011 season having made 179 consecutive starts as an offensive tackle.
-His last 144 starts have come as a Titan (two AFC playoff games, 112 regular season games, 29 pre-season contests and as a starter in his first-ever Pro Bowl on Feb.
+Including 35 starts to end his EWU career, Roos made 190 consecutive starts as an offensive tackle until an appendicitis attack ended the streak in October of 2012.
+He enters the 2014 season having started all 218 games he’s played since 2002, including 35 at EWU and 183 starts as a Titan (two AFC playoff games, 143 regular season games, 37 pre-season contests and as a starter in his first-ever Pro Bowl on Feb.
 8, 2009).

 “I was very lucky to have the best offensive line coach possible in Aaron Best,” praised Roos in response to having his jersey retired at EWU on Oct.
 24, 2009.
 “He taught all of us the meaning of hard work and perseverance.”